Aravindante Athidhikal

 The film was released on 27 April 2018 and received generally favourable reviews.
 Asianet Disney Hotstar bought the Satellite rights of this movie for 3.5 crores.
 The film was a commercial success at box office.
 The film completed its 100-day run in theatres on 5 August 2018.
 The film collected almost 22 crores from its overall theatrical run and the producer got a share of 8 crores.
 The film won the Kerala State Film Award for Best Choreography at the 49th Kerala State Film Awards.
 Aravindante Athidhikal went on to win four awards at the Kerala Kaumudi Flash Movies Awards 2018, including Most Popular Film, Most Popular Actress for Nikhila Vimal, Most Popular Supporting Actor for Aju Varghese and Second Most Popular Director.
 Vineeth Sreenivasan and Nikhila Vimal won the Best Star Pair Award at the Vanitha Film Awards 2019.

 Plot

 The story develops at the premises surrounding the Mookambika Temple.
 A five-year-old boy Aravindan was abandoned by his mother on Navarathri day in the year 1996 at Mookambika Lakshmi Devi's Sanctum.
-He is taken care by a hotelier, Madhavan.
+He is taken care by a kind hotelier, Madhavan.
 He grows up to be a caretaker of the hotel with interests in arts and social service.
 However, under his cheerful personality he is keenly longing for his mother and have not viewed the deity once since his mother left him.